Vinaygopal27/ECommerce-/README.md

-# ECommerce-E-Commerce Platform Description Welcome to our E-Commerce Platform, where shopping meets convenience!
+# ECommerce-Platform Description Welcome to our E-Commerce Platform, where shopping meets convenience!
 Our platform is designed to provide users with a seamless and enjoyable shopping experience, offering a wide range of products to meet your every need.

 Features Extensive Product Catalog: Explore a diverse collection of products as your needs.